-Test runs may also be conducted at any other rate of flow that may be used at the installation.
-A minimum of four test runs may be conducted at only one flow rate if evidence is provided that the system is used at a constant speed/constant loading setting and that rate does not vary in either direction by an amount more than 10 % of the normal flow rate that can be developed at the installation for at least 80 % of the time.
+Test runs may also be conducted at any other rate of flow that may be used at the installation to establish linearity of the system.

+A minimum of four test runs may be conducted at only one flow rate if evidence is provided that the system is used at a constant speed/constant loading setting and that rate does not vary by an amount more than plus or minus (+/-) 10 % of the normal flow rate that can be developed at the installation for at least 80 % of the time.

 Table N.2.1.
-Initial Verification Device Configuration Minimum of Two Test Runs at Each of the Following Settings Total Tests (Minimum) Constant Belt Speed and Variable Loading Belt Loading: high (normal) Belt Loading: medium (intermediate) Belt Loading: low (35 %) 6 Variable Belt Speed and Constant Loading Belt Speed: maximum Belt Speed: medium Belt Speed: minimum 6 Variable Belt Speed and Variable Loading Belt Speed: maximum; Belt Loading: high (normal) Belt Speed: maximum; Belt Loading: medium (intermediate) Belt Speed: maximum; Belt Loading: low (35 %) Belt Speed: minimum; Belt Loading: high (normal) Belt Speed: minimum; Belt Loading: medium (intermediate) Belt Speed: minimum; Belt Loading: low (35 %) 12 Use the device configurations in the left-hand column to identify the scale being tested.
-Perform two test runs (minimum) at each of the settings shown in the center column.
-The following terminology applies to "Belt Loading":
+Initial Verification Device Configuration Minimum of Two Test Runs at Each of the Following Settings Total Tests (Minimum) Constant Belt Speed and Variable Loading Belt Loading: high (normal) Belt Loading: medium (intermediate) Belt Loading: low (35 %) 6 Variable Belt Speed and Constant Loading Belt Speed: maximumBelt Speed: mediumBelt Speed: minimum 6 Variable Belt Speed and Variable Loading Belt Speed: maximum; Belt Loading: high (normal) Belt Speed: maximum; Belt Loading: medium (intermediate) Belt Speed: maximum; Belt Loading: low (35 %) Belt Speed: minimum; Belt Loading: high (normal) Belt Speed: minimum; Belt Loading: medium (intermediate) Belt Speed: minimum; Belt Loading: low (35 %) 12 Constant Belt Speed and Constant Loading - When the system is operated only at a single flow rate, minimum of four test runs at the flowrate used in normal operation 4

-- Low: 35 % of the maximum rated capacity of the system. - Medium: an intermediate rate between the high and low settings. - High: maximum (normal use) operational rate.
+- 1. Use the device configurations in the left-hand column to identify the scale being tested. - 2.
+Perform two test runs (minimum) at each of the settings shown in the center column. - 3.
+The following terminology applies to "Belt Loading": - Low: 35 % of the maximum rated capacity of the system. - Medium: an intermediate rate between the high and low settings. - High: maximum (normal use) operational rate.

-N.2.2.
-Subsequent Verification. - Subsequent testing shall include testing at the normal use flow rate and other flow rates used at the installation.
-The official with statutory authority may determine that testing only at the normal use flow rate is necessary for subsequent verifications if evidence is provided that the system is used to operate:

-- (a) at no less than 70 % of the maximum rated capacity for at least 80 % of the time (excluding time that the belt is unloaded); or - (b) with a normal use flow rate that does not vary by more than 10 % of the maximum rated capacity.
+- N.2.2.
+Subsequent Verification.
+Subsequent testing shall include testing at the normal use flow rate and other flow rates used at the installation using a minimum of two consecutive test runs performed at each flow rate.
+The official with statutory authority may determine that testing only at the normal use flow rate is necessary for subsequent verifications if evidence is provided that the system is used to operate: - (a) at no less than 70 % of the maximum rated capacity for at least 80 % of the time (excluding time that the belt is unloaded); or - (b) with a normal use flow rate that does not vary by more than plus or minus (+/-) 10 % of the maximum rated capacity.